 In the beginning God created the heavens and the earth.
 And the earth was waste and void; (ASV).

 In the beginning God created the heavens and the earth.
 Now the earth was formless and empty (HCSB).

 Bibles that utilize a Dynamic translation technique can be good for conveying the overall meaning of a passage.
 Those that use this method include the Contemporary English Version (CEV), Good News Bible (GNB), New English Bible (NEB) and New Jerusalem Bible (NJB).

 Bibles that utilize a formal (functional) technique, because of their exactness in translation, are best for detailed, in-depth studies and for research to determine doctrine.
 Those that use this method include the American Standard Version Bible (ASV), Holy Bible in Its Original Order - A Faithful Version (HBFV), King James Version (KJV), New King James Bible (NKJV), New American Standard (NASB), Young's Translation (YLT) and the New Revised Standard Version (NRSV).

-Versions of God's word that use a mix of both techniques include the popular New International Version (NIV) and the Holman Christian Standard Bible (HCSB).
+Versions of God's word that use a mix of both Dynamic and Formal Equivalence include the popular New International Version (NIV) and the Holman Christian Standard Bible (HCSB).
 There are also versions of Scripture that are not, strictly speaking, translations.
 They are paraphrases of God's word.
 One example of this type of version is the Living Bible.